Orangutan Letter Writing Campaign

 The Dirty Business of Producing Palm Oil: Climate Change, Toxic Waste and Child Labor as reported by the Goldman Environmental Prize

 Ethical Consumer’s primary goal is making global businesses more sustainable through consumer pressure.

-LETTERS FROM AROUND THE WORLD
+WE NEED LETTERS FROM ALL OVER THE WORLD

 We have received thousands of letters already from around the world and more are coming in daily.
 Each letter is assigned a number according to the order in which they are received.
 We plan to hand deliver all the letters we collect at a UN/GRASP Conference in Jakarta this Nov to the Indonesian government to show them that youth around the world care about saving orangutans for at least One More Generation… and beyond.
 Invite your friends and family members to also send us their letters as well.
 If you have contact to any schools, please share this campaign with them as well and ask them to consider allowing the entire school to get involved.

 Carter and Olivia are available to make presentations at schools and we even host Skype sessions with schools and community groups who are interested in getting involved.
 Together, we can save orangutans for future generations to enjoy.

 Thank you for caring and for your support from all of us here at OMG 😉